vmware/dod-compliance-and-automation/vsphere/6.7/vcsa/ansible/vmware-vcsa-6.7-stig-ansible-hardening/README.md

 -Draft vSphere 6.7 DISA STIG
 -Tested with Ansible 2.8.5
 -Tested with vCenter 6.7 U3
+-Ansible cannot be run from Windows so you will need a Linux box or load the Linux Subsystem for Windows 10 to run an Unbuntu box for example

+## Status
+Complete Components

+- Photon
+- PostGres
+- VAMI

+In-Progress Components

+- EAM
+- Perfcharts
+- rhttpproxy
+- vsphere-client
+- vsphere-ui

 ## Playbook Structure
-Photon role under roles folder so this can be combined with other product specific ansible playbooks.
+Using the Photon role as an example...

-- photon-stig.yml - Main playbook to run
+- vcsa-stig.yml - Main playbook to run
-- README.md - Readme file
 - /roles/photon/defaults/main.yml - Default variables used to turn controls on/off in the playbook.
 Set these to true/false
 - /roles/photon/handlers/main.yaml - handlers referenced in the photon task
 - /roles/photon/tasks/main.yml - Default role playbook